w3f/Grants-Program/applications/Tokenguard.md

 		1. List of projects on different depths (L0, L1, L2)
 		2. List of RAW tables available for these projects
 		3. List of comparable metrics for these projects

-4. Dashboards
+3. **Dashboards**
-	- Making it possible for people to create & share dashboards with their own metrics as well as Tokenguard curated metrics:
+	- **Making it possible for people to create & share dashboards with their own metrics:**
-		1. Allowing for choosing how to display a metric (more than 10 types of visualizations available)
-		2. Allowing for adding captions and text in dashboards
-		3. Adding tags to dashboards
-	- Creating a search engine for dashboards
+		1. **Providing a description and schema of required API response.
+The response consists of all possible measures and dimensions for future visualization.**
+		2. **Creating a frontend which allows user to select series of data for axis X and Y for visualization.**
+		3. **Allowing user to select type of visualization for the data among 5 types (linechart, barchart, piechart, multiline chart, stacked barchart).**
+		4. **Designing frontend to layout visualizations on canvas (using drag & drop or any other method that is more comfortable for the user).**
+		5. **Saving dashboard related data on backend to allow frontend transform database metrics into attractive visualisations.**

-5. Users
+4. Users
 	- Creating a user subpage with a list of users' dashboards & metrics
  	- Displaying user stats